 Criteria to promote and support school and community learning experiences, such as internships and cooperative learning, in support of a student’s individual learning plan.
 Such experiences shall be supervised by qualified instructors and aligned with State and District content and performance standards.

-Students taking performance-based courses for credit toward graduation must be enrolled in the Henderson County Academy, CLC Evening Performance Based Program, or in the Credit Recovery Program at Henderson County High School or make application to the Principal/designee of Henderson County High School.
+Students taking performance-based courses for credit toward graduation must be enrolled in Central Academy, in the Credit Recovery Program at Henderson County High School or make application to the Principal/designee of Henderson County High School.

 Diploma Programs